The sponsorship funds received are kept in each child’s ‘sub account’, which is used to monitor the funding available for each child.

 Elementary/primary education is often described as free as the government fund most elementary costs.
 Sponsorship helps to cover any costs relating to school, but also helps children access school (transport), study at home (materials), nutrition (money for lunch) and any other specific needs.

 High School/secondary school is not free.
-Fees rise as children grow older and are dependant on area.
-This is the time most children drop out of school.
+Fees often vary and is dependant on the school and the area.
+Some schools are private, some public, some are vocational, some are standard.
+Costs for all of these vary.
+Senior High (the last three years of school) is the time most children drop out of school.

 We send all sponsors regular updates on how their child is progressing.